Hexagon/blog/src/posts/2023-09-19_ssh-keys-passwordless-login.md

 ## Advanced: SSH Certificate Authority (CA)

-Secure Shell Certificates provide an alternative to traditional SSH key pairs, simplifying the process of authenticating users and hosts.
-An SSH Certificate Authority (CA) is responsible for generating, signing, and managing these certificates.
+Secure Shell Certificates offer a significant advantage over traditional SSH key pairs by streamlining the process of user and host authentication.
+At the heart of this system is the SSH Certificate Authority (CA), which manages the creation, issuance, and revocation of these certificates.

 **Benefits:**